Curriculum Course Home

 Key activities: Ball game, clap racing, sumo

-G2S2 — Program the Robot
+Semester 2 — Program the Robot

 Goal: Students write their first programs using Card Coding — physical barcode cards laid out in sequence, then scanned one by one.
 No computer needed.
 Focus is sequencing, loops, and the engineering loop applied to programming.